codemask-labs/stan-js/README.md

 }
 ```

-There is already implementation for localStorage and react-native-mmkv.
+There is already implementation for [localStorage](#localStorage) and [react-native-mmkv](#react-native-mmkv).

 ```ts
 import { storage } from 'stan-js/storage' // localStorage

 import { mmkvStorage } from 'stan-js/mmkv' // react-native-mmkv
 ```
+Both ``storage`` and ``mmkvStorage`` takes two paremeters - first is initial value, and the second one which is optional is key that will be stored in localStorage or in mmkv (if the key isn't passed stan-js will pass key from the store)

 *For react-native you need to install react-native-mmkv and if you are using react-native older than 0.72 you need to add this to your metro.config.js*
 ```js